 Every second is a joy to watch with its thrilling and unpredictable story, its visual prowess and its incredible habit of changing genres almost instantaneously

-Guillermo Del Toro is the greatest visionary director of our time, and up until now, his films have gone almost unpraised considering how fantastic they actually are.
-The Shape Of Water takes Del Toro back to his roots with it being some of his more intricate, and romantic work.
+Guillermo Del Toro is the greatest visionary director of our time, and up until now, his films have gone almost un-praised considering how fantastic they actually are.
+The Shape Of Water takes Del Toro back to his roots, existing as some of his more intricate and romantic work.
 Using the roughness of Hellboy, the fantasy of Pan’s Labyrinth and the cinematic expansiveness of Pacific Rim, The Shape Of Water is Del Toro’s best, and most complete, piece of breath-taking filmmaking.

-Del Toro knows better than any other director how to make fantasy work, and work for a modern audience as he brings ideas, social concepts, and thematics to his films.
+Del Toro knows as well as any other director how to give fantasy film making a pulse, and execute that for a modern audience as he brings ideas, social concepts, and thematics to his films.
 The Shape Of Water clearly is his most refined, and the most encompassing film of his career and this is where the strong praise comes from.
 Every second is a joy to watch with its thrilling and unpredictable story, its visual prowess and its incredible habit of changing genres almost instantaneously.

 An absolute marvel, The Shape Of Water is one of the best films released this year, in almost every sense of modern day film making.
 A fantasy triumph, a comedy triumph and more importantly a joyous celebration of all thing weird, wonderful or just different.
 It’s an old cliche, but there is something for everyone inside this truly incredible film.